Eastern Oregon Backcountry Festival 2018

 - Great outdoor gear from Blue Mountain Outfitters and Mountain Works of La Grande

-- Gift certificates to local restaurants like Ten Depot
+- Gift certificates to local restaurants and businesses

 Food and beverages including good beer will by available for purchase.
-The event is being catered by Benchwarmers Pub and Grill.
+The event is being catered by Sodexo.
 A special thanks goes out to this year’s local festival sponsors: Wallowa Alpine Huts, Winding Waters River Expeditions, Baker Vision Clinic, Local Harvest, Blue Mountain Outfitters, Anthony Lakes Mountain Resort, and Side A Brewing for their support.

 EOU’s Alumni Association is teaming up with the Outdoor Adventure Program for the festival this year, encouraging alumni to participate and take advantage of discounts on lift tickets and rentals on Saturday and Sunday.
 View rates at www.anthonylakes.com/travel-lodging/groups.
 This is a great event for alumni and the community to join EOU students in a series of full-filled weekend events.

-On Saturday, events will move to Anthony Lakes for the Kip Rand Memorial Uphill/Downhill Race starting at 8 a.m.
+On Saturday, events will move to Anthony Lakes for the Kip Rand Memorial Backcountry Race starting at 8 a.m.
 The race has prizes for the winners, both male and female categories.
-THE OVERALL WINNERS WILL RECEIVE A 2017/2018 SEASON PASS TO ANTHONY LAKES or A $250 CASH PRIZE.
+THE OVERALL WINNERS WILL RECEIVE A 2018/2019 SEASON PASS TO ANTHONY LAKES or A $250 CASH PRIZE.
 Racers MUST check-in at the EOBF tent outside the main lodge 15 minutes before the race and have a beacon,shovel, and probe.
 Download the race course map here (PDF).

 An avalanche companion rescue clinic lead by EOU Outdoor Adventure Program Coordinator Michael Hatch and WAC staff, will follow at 10 a.m.
 This clinic will focus on proper use of avalanche gear – beacon, shovel, and probe – and how to organize and carry out an effective and efficient companion rescue.
-If there is additional interest, Michael Hatch and other WAC staff in the afternoon will spend time in the Anthony Lakes backcountry demonstrating skills and tests useful in identifying unstable layers and their subsequent sensitivity to human triggering.
+At 1pm, Michael Hatch and other WAC staff will spend time in the Anthony Lakes backcountry demonstrating skills and tests useful in identifying unstable layers and their subsequent sensitivity to human triggering.
 Sign up for these clinics at the EOBF tent outside the main lodge.
 Participants MUST check-in at the EOBF tent outside the main lodge 15 minutes before the clinic.

 Then, after the clinics, kick back with a cold one in the world famous Starbottle Saloon and dance to Bag of Hammers from 3-6pm.
 Additional raffle items will be up for grabs at Anthony Lakes on Saturday with the winners being called out during the band’s intermission.

-We are looking forward to this year’s festival and providing a fun event for local and regional backcountry skiers and snowboarders!!
+We are looking forward to this year’s festival and providing a fun event for local and regional backcountry recreationists!!

 For more information contact Michael Hatch at 541-962-3621 or email@example.com.
 To learn about the Wallowa Avalanche Center visit www.wallowaavalanchecenter.org.

-*Event will be catered by Benchwarmers Pub and Grill with good micro beers available for purchase.
+*Event will be catered by Sodexo with good micro beers available for purchase.

 *Raffle with great winter gear prizes and recreational packages from local retailers.

-*Free to EOU students. $5 admission at the door.
+*$10 for students with valid ID. $15 admission at the door.
 Kids under 8 get in free.
 Raffle tickets 1 for $2 or 3 for $5.

-8 a.m. – Kip Rand Memorial Uphill/Downhill Race.
-Arrive 15 minutes early to register for race at the EOBF booth located in front of the bottom floor of the main lodge.
+8 a.m. – Kip Rand Memorial Backcountry Race.
+Arrive 15 minutes early to check-in for race at the EOBF tent located outside of the main lodge.
 All participants must sign a release waiver and carry avalanche safety gear.
-Registration is FREE.
+Registration is required.

 10 a.m. – Avalanche Companion Rescue Clinic at Anthony Lakes.
-(Meet at EOBF booth outside the lower level of the lodge)
+(Meet at EOBF tent outside of the lodge)

-1 p.m. – Avalanche Basics Clinic: snow profiles and stability tests in the AL backcountry.(Meet at EOBF booth outside the lower level of the lodge)
+1 p.m. – Avalanche Basics Clinic: snow profiles and stability tests in the AL backcountry.(Meet at EOBF tent outside of the lodge)

 3-6 p.m. – Live music in the afternoon at the Starbottle Saloon with Bag of Hammers